 In order for the “Readiness Dashboard” to be sustainable, the mapping of the interdependent data should be able to form a basis for automated task execution designed through a workflow interface.
 The business logic of the workflows should be implemented by means of a “rule-book” which is customizable and includes formula fields (ability to automatically generate a new value based on multiple values from original source data) and conditional statements.

-What type of comms can be and is typically generated?
+What type of communications can be and are typically generated?
 Any logic-tree/event driven triggers that can be configured?

 End user communication should be automated and the content should be relevant to the appropriate phase a user’s device is in.
 The primary communication channel would typically be through email, although advanced organizations may wish to create a desktop application that hooks into the readiness dashboards to remind the user to action the upgrade.

 - Multi-language support (at least English and German)